-This is a good section to check periodically as a loss of indexed pages in Google can indicate a problem with your website’s robots.txt and potential penalties.
+This is a good section to check periodically, as a loss of indexed pages in Google can indicate a problem with your website’s robots.txt and potential penalties.

 In the Content Keywords section, you’ll see the top keywords you use in your website’s content.

-It’s not entirely the best list as it only has single keyword phrases.
+It’s not entirely the best list, as it only has single keyword phrases.
 But you can click on each keyword to find the top URLs using it.

 In the Remove URLs section, you can request that Google not index particular URLs.
 Maybe these are private downloads or members-only content that somehow got indexed.
 If you see any URL in Google search results that you don’t want there, use this section to fix it.

 Under the Crawl menu, you’ll find all of the things that Google sees when it crawls your website.
-First, in the Crawl Errors section, you’ll see any server, access denied, 404, or other errors that bots have encountered while indexing your site for desktop and mobile users.
+First, in the Crawl Errors section, you’ll see any server, access denied 404, or other errors that bots have encountered while indexing your site for desktop and mobile users.

 In the Crawl Stats section, you’ll see Googlebot activity on your website over the last 90 days.

-In the Fetch as Google section, you’ll be able to see what the Googlebot sees for specific URLs on your website, and submit them to the Google Index if they are not already indexed.
+In the Fetch as Google section, you’ll be able to see what the Googlebot sees for specific URLs on your website and submit them to the Google Index if they are not already indexed.

-In the Blocked URLs section, you can find out if your robots.txt file is appropriately blocking URLs it was specified to block from search.
-You can also test specific commands in your robots.txt file to see if they will block or unblock specific URLs.
+In the Blocked URLs section, you can find out if your robots.txt file is appropriately blocking URLs it was specified to stop from search.
+You can also test specific commands in your robots.txt file to see if they will block or unblock particular URLs.
 Note that any changes you make to the test version of the robots.txt will not actually be applied to your live robots.txt file.

 In the Sitemaps section, you can submit XML sitemaps for your website to help ensure that your content is indexed appropriately.
-You can also check to see how many URLs you have submitted and how many are actually indexed as well as see if there are any errors with your site map.
+You can also check to see how many URLs you have submitted and how many are actually indexed, as well as see if there are any errors with your site map.